 Research Methods:

-For further information look at Sian's publications through Orcid.
+For further information, look at my publications through Orcid.

-Dr. Siân Jones research publications and outputs (QMU eResearch profile)
+Dr. Siân Jones's research publications and outputs (QMU eResearch profile)

 Key publication: